telerik/blazor-docs/components/combobox/events.md

 ## OnRead

-You can use the he `OnRead` event to provide data to the component according to some custom logic and according to the current user input.
+You can use the `OnRead` event to provide data to the component according to some custom logic and according to the current user input.
 The event fires when:

 * the component initializes
 * the user [filters]({%slug components/combobox/filter%})